HarryRichards2005/Bike-Sales-Excel-Project/README.md

 <div>
 <h2>Product Revenue by Country</h2>
 <img width="560" height="269" alt="image" src="https://github.com/user-attachments/assets/3c0109ea-97d3-40a6-b71e-b924990a004c" />
 <p>Based on this graph, we can see how different products perform in different countries.
 We can learn that bikes are the most popular item across these countries.
-Also, the United States ans Australia are the biggest buyers for bikes.
+Also, the United States and Australia are the biggest buyers for bikes.
 This might encourage marketing campaigns in the remaning countries in an effort to increase sales.</p>
 <p>I have used a column chart because I wanted to compare data across these discrete categories.
 It also makes it easier to highlight the highest and lowest values.</p>
 <p>I feel this meets the aim as I have gained an insight on the data and interpreted them in a graphical way.
 I have found how the products perform in different contries and provided insights into where they might want to focus on.</p>
 </div>